-The spaces between decking boards on outdoor decks are meant to serve an important function—namely, drainage.
+The spaces between decking boards on outdoor decks serve an important function—namely, drainage.
 They help to prevent puddles from forming and enable the surface to dry more quickly after rain and snowstorms.

 Along with routine waterproofing application, spacing between boards helps to prolong the useful life of the decking material.
 But if you want to use the space beneath a deck for additional outdoor living or storage space, it’s better to install a barrier that prevents water from draining to the surface directly below.

 The dominant solution for waterproofing areas below decks is to drape plastic membranes within joist spaces below decking to form troughs.
 The Trex RainEscape deck waterproofing system, shown below, is an example of a membrane-and-downspout system.

 The Trex RainEscape troughs divert runoff to downspouts positioned near the joist header.
 A length of gutter is attached to the structure just below the downspouts to collect water and lead it away from the protected area.

 A number of recently introduced under-deck ceiling systems use corrugated aluminum or plastic panels designed to catch water that drains through decking and channel it away from the area below.
 Among the newest is the RainTight system, introduced at Deck Expo 2014.

 RainTight panels are made of heavy-gauge aluminum.
 The seamless panels are custom-fabricated, based on the size of the deck.
 They lock together along their long edges to form leak-proof joints.